yilinc09/tswd-portfolio/critique-by-design.md

 **What would you change?
 Provide 1-2 recommendations (color, type of visualization, layout, etc.)**

-I would redesign the visualization by creating the shaded gray background on when the United States is in recession and possibly extend the timeline to current years.
+I would change the visualization by creating the shaded gray background on when the United States is in recession and possibly extend the timeline to current years.

 ## Step three: sketch out a solution